7 Best Books To Boost Your Success as an UX Manager

 The Design of Everyday Things

-The Design of Everyday Things, Don Norman strives to show readers how a carefully-conceived design can direct users to the right action at the right time and with the use of the right control.
-This concept applies not only to web-based design, but also to a variety of real-world situations.
+In the Design of Everyday Things, Don Norman strives to show readers how a carefully-conceived design can direct users to the right action at the right time and with the use of the right control.
+This concept applies not only to web-based design but also to a variety of real-world situations.
 According to Patrick Whitney, the book has completely changed the field of design, with its principles proving especially important in today’s fast-changing technological landscape.
 (Tweet This)

 The Design of Business: Why Design Thinking is the Next Competitive Advantage